Puerto Rico Electric Power Authority: Outages

-In September 2021 demand for electricity exceeded supply, after mechanical and maintenance problems affected various power plants, resulting in four days of consecutive rolling blackouts.
-Central Aguirre and Palo Seco faced problems with the removal of seaweed since the filters to prevent the accumulation of such needed replacement.
-The power outages resulted in the cancellation of classes at the Pontifical Catholic University of Puerto Rico and a student protest at the University of Puerto Rico.
+In September 2021 demand for electricity exceeded supply after mechanical and maintenance problems affected various power plants, resulting in four days of consecutive rolling blackouts.
+Central Aguirre and Palo Seco faced problems with the removal of seaweed due to lack of replacement filters that are used to prevent the accumulation of seaweed.
+The power outages caused classes to be canceled at the Pontifical Catholic University of Puerto Rico and instigated a student protest at the University of Puerto Rico.

 Hurricanes Irma and Maria

-At the first days of September 2017, the eye of Hurricane Irma passed north of the island.
+At the beginning of September 2017, the eye of Hurricane Irma passed north of the island.
 The strong winds left 1 million residents without power.
-Power had been restored to 980,000 people by September 20, when Hurricane Maria struck, leaving nearly the entire island without power.
-Two weeks later, power had been restored to about 10% of customers.
-Full restoration took months, and many Puerto Ricans bought generators.
+Power was restored to most, but not all, by September 20, when Hurricane Maria struck, leaving nearly the entire island without power.
+Two weeks later, power had been restored to about 10 percent of customers.
+Full restoration took months.
+Many residents bought generators.
 Electric companies in unaffected areas ordinarily make contracts for speedy assistance to those hit by disaster, but in this case negotiations took weeks.

 The initial $300 million contract for power restoration was given to Whitefish Energy, a Montana company which had only two employees on the day the hurricane struck.
 The award was controversial on those and other grounds, and was cancelled on October 29.
 By December 2017, the Army Corps of Engineers had other contractors in place, along with crews brought in through mutual aid agreements with utilities such as Con Edison.

-Six weeks after Hurricane Maria, 30% of customers had been restored.
+Six weeks after Hurricane Maria, 30 percent of customers had been restored.
 After two months, almost half had been restored.